ngiger/elexis-jubula/readme.md

 To run a testsuite e.g. Screenshot just call `rake run_inside_docker Screenshot`.
 Insure that you got a nice screenshot under results/images/ before proceeding to more complex tests.

+As the Jenkins-CI often hand problems we followed https://wiki.jenkins-ci.org/display/JENKINS/Spawning+processes+from+build and added daemonize binary from 1.7.7 from http://software.clapper.org/daemonize/.

 ### Special considerations for running inside docker

 It took my quite a few hours to overcome the following problems